Mathos42/FastVideoDSPlayer-2/readme.md

 ---
 ## Features
 - Support for long videos
 - Smooth playback by adjusting the LCD refresh rate to an integer multiple of the frame rate
 - Supports up to 60 frames per second on the DSi (approximately 30 frames per second on the DS)
 - Uses the 3D engine for motion compensation
 - Loads data from the SD card and decodes audio on the ARM7 processor, whilst the ARM9 processor is fully available for video decoding
 - Support for Argv (for use with TWiLight Menu++, for example)
 - Video controls: play/pause, next video, previous video, auto-play next video in the folder and keyframe search
 - Disables the lower screen’s backlight during playback to save power
 - Handling accented letters in directory and file names
+- Loop function for a video and random playback of the folder
+- FatFS library updated to R0.16

 ## Controls
 ### Buttons
 - A – Play/pause
 - Left D-pad – Skip to previous keyframe (hold down to continue)
 - Right D-pad – Skip to the next keyframe (hold down to continue)
 - L/Y – Previous video
 - R/X – Next video
 - B – Return to the video list
 - START - Turn track repeat on/off
 - SELECT - Turn shuffle on/off

 ### Touch